 Big Pine Key

 Looe Key is also located in Big Pine.
-One of the largest and clearest reefs in the Florida Keys, Looe Key is one of the area’s top snorkeling spots for both amateur and experienced divers.
+One of the largest and clearest reefs in the Keys, Looe Key is one of the area’s top snorkeling spots for both amateur and experienced divers.
 The sea life here is unmatched and includes turtles and hundreds of fish species.

 If you’re bringing the kids, Big Pine Key has numerous attractions perfect for the whole family, including Theater of the Sea and National Key Deer Refuge.